(by Dave, 10-15 min)

 This way of decision-making is unavoidable as it is based on human perspectives and concerns, and we are after all human.
 Still, Jesus offers a second way to make decisions, and it can be phrased into a question.
 How can I best walk in the footsteps of Jesus and serve the gospel?
 This thinking offers a counterbalance to our unavoidable humanity.
 A counterbalance that will hopefully outweigh our human concerns.

-For example, will the new job, church commitment or financial giving better serve the kingdom of God and allow me to follow Jesus?
-It may well be that this reasoning and prayer causes me to serve in all three capacities just like human reasoning did.
-Then sadly everything goes off the rails.
-I do the job well and am fired anyhow.
-The commitment to the church strains my personal life to the breaking point.
-Right after giving my money away, I encounter a financial hardship for which I no longer have the resources.
+Then, regardless of how you got there, everything goes off the rails.
+You do the job well and are fired anyhow.
+The commitment to the church strains your personal life to the breaking point.
+Right after giving money away, you encounter a financial hardship for which you no longer have the resources.
 These are heavy crosses, and they must be born regardless of the means by which the decision to serve was made.

 But there is a difference that comes from following Jesus and He speaks directly about it: “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”
 (Matthew 11:28-30)